mazedigital/association_ui_editor/README.md

 Editor supports nested associations.

-**Please note:** It has been reported that browsers might not display the Editor icon in the interface.
-A solution to this problem is documented in [issue #17](https://github.com/hananils/association_ui_editor/issues/17).

 #### Close Editor

 In order to close the editor you can either hit the close button in the upper corner of the page or you can click outside the Editor page.